jordwalke/PackageJsonForCompilers/README.md

 ## Doing It Right

-To properly create a package:
+To properly create a project that uses `PackageJsonForCompilers`:

-1. Activate the build utilities via `dependency-env`:
+(Instructions currently only for `npm` - `yarn` and others coming soon).

-  - Add [dependency-env](https://github.com/reasonml/dependency-env) to your package's `dependencies`.
+1. Add `PackageJsonForCompilers` to your package's `dependencies`.
+(This is be the replacement for `dependencyEnv`).

-  - In your `postinstall`, prefix your build command with `eval $(dependencyEnv) &&`, in order activate the utilities to help you perform a proper build.
-For example: `eval $(dependencyEnv) && make`.
+2. Create a script named `build` or `build.sh` in the package root directory that executes and builds your package.
+  - When it is invoked, it will have all of the appropriate environment variables set to the correct values, as discussed in this document.
+  - You are guaranteed that all dependencies are already build and "installed" into `_install` by the time your build script is executed.

+3. Top level applications (that depend on other `PackageJsonForCompilers` packages) should include an `.npmrc` file in their repo (More details coming soon).
+This makes it so when you run `npm install`, all the packages you transitively depend on will be built optimally, and automatically.
+If you don't want to include an `.npmrc` file, then after running `npm install`, just run `npm run env PackageJsonForCompilers`.

+### Further Configuration/Usage:

+1. Mark the names of dependencies that are *build time only* in a `package.json` field called `buildTimeOnlyDependencies`.

-2. Enjoy some benefits of `dependencyEnv`.
+2. Enjoy some benefits of `PackageJsonForCompilers`.
-`dependencyEnv` sets the `OCAMLFIND_CONF` environment variable to point to an *automatically* generated `findlib.conf`.
-This makes it so popular build tooling (`ocamlbuild/rebuild`, `ocamlfind`) can "see" your built `npm` dependencies. `dependencyEnv` also sets up a bunch of other helpful environment variables that your build scripts can use.
+`PackageJsonForCompilers` sets the `OCAMLFIND_CONF` environment variable to point to an *automatically* generated `findlib.conf`.
+This makes it so popular build tooling (`ocamlbuild/rebuild`, `ocamlfind`) can "see" your built `npm` dependencies that install `findlib` packages. `PackageJsonForCompilers` also sets up a bunch of other helpful environment variables that your build scripts can use.

 3. Respect the `cur__target_dir` environment variable in your build scripts.
 Your build system should try to only generate artifacts inside of `cur__target_dir`.
 This makes sure your package build works with symlinks, and multiple simultaneous versions of your package.

-4. Respect the `cur__install` environment variable in your build scripts:
-So far your package build plays nice, and can build correctly because it can "see" its dependencies at build time via `findlib.conf`.
-That's good but it doesn't mean *your* package's artifacts will be visible to *other* packages that depend on *you*!
-To make your package available and visible to your dependers, your build system should generate a `META` file, and *install* it (along with a subset of the artifacts) into `cur__install` (`ocamlfind install -destdir $cur__install $cur__name META`).
+4. Respect the `cur__install` environment variable in your build scripts: So far your package build plays nice, and can build correctly because it can "see" its dependencies at build time via `findlib.conf`.
+That's good but it doesn't mean *your* package's artifacts will be visible to *other* packages that depend on *you* and look for you via `findlib`!
+To make your package available and visible to your dependers via `findlib`, your build system should generate a `META` file, and *install* it (along with a subset of the artifacts) into `cur__install` (`ocamlfind install -destdir $cur__install $cur__name META`).

 |Environment Variable| Meaning                                                            | Equivalent To                        |
 |--------------------|--------------------------------------------------------------------|--------------------------------------|